 Within the cranial cavity, the dura contains two connective tissue sheets:

 - Periosteal layer – lines the inner surface of the bones of the cranium.

 - Meningeal layer – deep to the periosteal layer inside the cranial cavity.
 It is the only layer present in the vertebral column.

 Between these two layers, the dural venous sinuses are located.
 They are responsible for the venous vasculature of the cranium, draining into the internal jugular veins.

 In some areas within the skull, the meningeal layer of the dura mater folds inwards as dural reflections.
 They partition the brain, and divide the cranial cavity into several compartments.
 For example, the tentorium cerebelli divides the cranial cavity into supratentorial and infratentorial compartments.

 The dura mater receives its own vasculature; primarily from the middle meningeal artery and vein.
 It is innervated by the trigeminal nerve (V1, V2 and V3).

 A haematoma is a collection of blood.
 As the cranial cavity is effectively a closed box, a haematoma can cause a rapid increase in intra-cranial pressure.
 Death will result if untreated.

 There are two types of haematomas involving the dura mater:

-- Extradural – Arterial blood collects between the skull and endosteal layer of the dura.
+- Extradural – arterial blood collects between the skull and periosteal layer of the dura.
 The causative vessel is usually the middle meningeal artery, tearing as a consequence of brain trauma.